 Hybrid trains—greener, quieter and cheaper—are on the way, as SNCF and Alstom continue to develop these innovative vehicles and test their safety performance.
 In the next step, a Régiolis Occitanie trainset that is already in service will be the first to be hybridized at Alstom’s Reichshoffen plant near Strasbourg.
 It will be trialled in 2021.

 In September 2020 we completed testing of the prototype for the energy storage system.
 In that phase, we simulated operation on electric batteries alone and in hybrid mode, using both diesel engines and batteries.

-less greenhouse gas emissions
+less energy consumption and greenhouse gas emissions

 How hybrid trains work

 Hybrid trains draw on three different energy sources as needed: